AmbientTea/prolog-schemes/README.md

 Every predicate exported by the library expects its first argument to be a sufficiently grounded term describing the algebraic structure that it should use to interpret the rest of the arguments.
-Eg.
+Eg.:

 ```prolog
 :- combine(int(+), 1, 2, Sum).
 Sum = 3.
 ```

-Will apply to its arguments the operation (`plus`) of the group of `integers with addition`.
+will apply to its arguments the operation (`plus`) of the group of `integers with addition`.

 The predicates expect this type argument to be grounded only as much as needed: